 What is your least favorite part about van life?

 Our least favorite part: While we continuously face the expected challenges of normal VanLife, we face them in a more complicated way.
 Think different countries, with different languages, different customs, different electrical + gas adaptors, constantly changing store names, exotic foods (which is especially challenging when you’re allergic to gluten like Brittany) and unclear parking + wild camping regulations.

-Another thing about VanLifing in a country that isn't your own is that you are constantly feeling like a fish out of water.
-On top of not speaking the same language as those around us, being miles away from family or friends, going days without finding a hot shower and constantly not knowing things (like where to go for car parts that fit our English van, wifi, cash withdrawals, laundry, refilling our propane tank), we also have Visa restrictions to worry about!
-Yes, it's extremely challenging, but for many reasons, we love, love, love it anyway.
+Another thing about VanLifing in a country that isn’t your own is that you are constantly feeling like a fish out of water.
+On top of not speaking the same language as those around us, being miles away from family or friends, going days without finding a hot shower on the road and constantly not knowing things (like where to go for car parts that fit our English van, wifi, cash withdrawals, laundry, refilling our propane tank), we also have Visa restrictions to worry about!
+Yes, it’s extremely challenging, but for many reasons, we love, love, love it anyway.

 What were you doing in life before you decided to do this?

 I was working as the head of Intake, Aftercare and Admissions at an eating disorder recovery center in Santa Monica, California.
 I was being over worked, underpaid and was feeling drained by the emotional weight of my position.
 Drew was working in sales for a company in the Hollywood Hills that refurbished vintage luxury watches, like Rolex, Cartier, etc., and sold them for big money.
 He was feeling passionless and a bit disconnected from his values.
 It wasn’t long before we found ourselves living for the weekends.
 We sought the peace and solitude of nature and one weekend in particular we decided to make the drive to Zion National Park.
 It was here where we made a pact that in April of 2016, we would quit our jobs and travel the world… 6 months later we ended up realizing that goal – 2 years early.